Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Simulation Results

-The above shows an example where irrationality promotes conservative behavior. \ref{appendix:radicalCase2} in the supplementary file shows an example of irrationality that makes individuals risk-seeking.
-In our experiments, we find there are only rare cases where irrationality makes individuals risk-seeking.
-We also analyze why irrationality that promotes radicalization of individual behavior is rare, which is shown in \ref{appendix:radicalwhy} in Supplementary.
-In summary, our simulation results validate our analysis in Theorem \ref{th4} when comparing the steady states with different rationality coefficients.
+The above shows an example where irrationality promotes conservative behavior.
+We find in most parameter settings, irrationality would make individuals more conservative. \ref{appendix:radical} shows an example of irrationality that makes individuals risk-seeking.
+It only occurs when the infection rate is high, and the loss of disease is extremely low, we analyze this situation in \ref{appendix:radicalwhy}.
+In summary, our simulation results validate our analysis in Theorem \ref{th4} when comparing the steady states with different irrationality coefficients.